numfocus/DISCOVER-Cookbook/docs/proposals/001-Translations.md

 - Currently working on a hackathon project named PyPiePie [PyPiePie](https://github.com/AstroAirafar/PyPiePie): A game to teach Python via stories and projects.

 ## Why This Project?
-The NumFOCUS DISCOVER Handbook is a transformative initiative aimed at fostering diversity and inclusion in the scientific and computing communities.
+The NumFOCUS DISCOVER Cookbook is a transformative initiative aimed at fostering diversity and inclusion in the scientific and computing communities.
 It fosters the following:
 - Promoting Diversity and Inclusion.
 - Empowering Communities.
 - Long-Term Change: The project aims to create lasting change by embedding diversity and inclusion into the fabric of scientific conferences and events.
 This enduring impact benefits current and future generations of scientists and technologists.

 ## Why Do You Want to Do This Project?
 I am deeply committed to promoting diversity and inclusion in all areas of life, including the scientific and computing communities.
 This project aligns perfectly with my values and aspirations.
 My background in software development, data analysis, and project planning makes me well-suited to contribute effectively to this project.
 I can apply my skills to create comprehensive and user-friendly resources.
 This project provides a unique opportunity to learn from experts in diversity and inclusion, expanding my knowledge and understanding of these crucial areas.
-Being part of the NumFOCUS DISCOVER Handbook project means contributing to meaningful change that enhances the inclusivity and accessibility of scientific events.
+Being part of the NumFOCUS DISCOVER Cookbook project means contributing to meaningful change that enhances the inclusivity and accessibility of scientific events.
 This impact resonates with my desire to make a positive difference in the world.